 Our everyday experience as customers is that most feedback is ignored.
 So this is the most important thing to fix.

-When asking for feedback, give your customer a high level of confidence that something will happen as a result.
+When asking for feedback, give your customer confidence that something will happen as a result.

 If you can’t give that assurance (by your actions, not just your words), then why would they waste their time telling you?